Kipkoech854/Sheltr/README.md

 5. **View More Details:** Click on "View Details" to see additional services.
 6. **Login:** Click the login icon, enter your name and email to personalize your experience.

+It serves as a platform in which listing agents use to list property.The clients reach out through the email or phone whereby they are connected to the agent.

 ## Technologies Used
 - JavaScript (DOM manipulation, Fetch API)
 - HTML & CSS